spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 ## Using preVMDestroyCmd

-Any command or script provided in this virtual machine hook will execute before the VM gets destroyed.
+Any command or script provided in this virtual machine hook will execute before the virtual machine is destroyed.
 It will be executed only when the VM is getting deleted.
-VM deletion can happen for any reason, like changing anything in cloud-init or removing the pack from the profile.
+A virtual machine deletion can happen for any reason, like changing anything in cloud-init or removing the pack from the profile.

 <br />